laravel/nova-devtool/README.md

 ### Install Axios, Lodash, Tailwind CSS or Vue

-To simplify the installation, you can run the following commnad:
+To simplify the installation, you can run the following command:

 ```shell
 php vendor/bin/testbench nova:devtool install